joegroner/demorobot/CONTRIBUTE.md

 # Contribute

-The easiest way to contribute to the development of DemoMonkey, is reporting bugs or requesting new features.
-Go to https://github.com/Appdynamics/demomonkey/issues and add a ticket for your request.
+The easiest way to contribute to the development of DemoRobot, is reporting bugs or requesting new features.
+Go to https://github.com/joegroner/demorobot/issues and add a ticket for your request.

-The following document explains, how you can setup a development environment, so you can contribute code to DemoMonkey.
+The following document explains, how you can setup a development environment, so you can contribute code to DemoRobot.
 It also provides a step by step guide to add custom commands.

 ## Setup Environment